toni21397-rcr/TrackdayPlaner/replit.md

 ## Maintenance Planning System (In Development - October 2025)

-**Status:** Backend infrastructure ~85% complete.
-Frontend 80% complete (4 of 5 main pages finished).
-Core scheduling, notifications, security, and primary UI flows fully implemented and production-ready.
+**Status:** Backend infrastructure 100% complete and production-ready.
+Frontend 100% complete (all 5 pages finished).
+Core scheduling, notifications, security, analytics, and all UI flows fully implemented and production-ready.

 **Completed Backend Infrastructure:**
 - ✅ Database schema for 8 tables with proper foreign keys, indexes, and userId ownership